A lower bound on the number of edges in DP-critical graphs: Introduction

 This is slightly better than the bound of Theorem~\ref{Cr-Ra} for $k\geq 5$, see the last column of Table~1.
 We do not know how to prove~\eqref{eqcor62} without using DP-coloring.
 Thus, this is another example of usefulness of DP-coloring for proving results on list coloring.
-As it is, the proof of Theorem~\ref{thethm} does not work well for $k=4$.
-In~\cite{k=4}, we use a somewhat more elaborate technique to prove that for $n\geq 11$, $\fDP(n,4) > \frac{8}{5}n$.
+As it is, an analog of Theorem~\ref{thethm} for $k=4$ requires additional ideas to work.
+In~\cite{k=4}, we use a somewhat more elaborate technique to prove that for $n\geq 11$, $\fDP(n,4) > \frac{8}{5}n$, which is better than~\eqref{eqcor62'} for $k=4$.